spanner/radiant-taggable-extension/README.md

 ## Efficiency

 Not too bad, I think.
-The tag pages are cached and most of the heavy retrieval functions have been squashed down into single queries.
+Most of the heavy retrieval functions have been squashed down into single queries.
 Each of these:

 	Tag.most_popular(50)
 	Tag.coincident_with(tag1, tag2, tag3)